TarunThimmayan/WellNessAI-Multilingual-Healthcare-Chatbot/FEATURES.md

 ## Summary

-These 11 core features form the foundation of a production-ready, scalable, and secure healthcare chatbot application.
+These 9 core features form the foundation of a production-ready, scalable, and secure healthcare chatbot application.
 Each feature adds significant value and weightage to the project, demonstrating:

 - **Technical Excellence**: Modern architecture with best practices
 - **Healthcare Focus**: Domain-specific features for medical use cases
 - **Scalability**: Designed to handle high traffic and concurrent users
 - **Security**: Enterprise-grade authentication and data protection
-- **Accessibility**: Multilingual and voice support for diverse users
 - **Reliability**: Fallback systems and health monitoring
 - **Performance**: Caching and connection pooling for optimal speed